jillro/changemy.name/about/new-company.md

 # How to contribute ❤️

 Do you want to contribute?
-Anyone who experienced a name or gender change with a company or service can send information, so it appears on the website.
-It will help other trans people and put pressure on non-inclusive companies, so thanks a lot!
+Anyone who experienced a name or gender change with a company or administration can send information, so it appears on the website.
+It will help other trans people and put pressure on non-inclusive services, so thanks a lot!

 The project team processes all information, and your identity is kept anonymous unless you ask to be credited.